 The deaths of Trayvon Martin, Freddie Gray—just blocks from her mother’s home—Alton Sterling, Philando Castile, and a growing list of Black lives stolen by police violence and vigilantism became a turning point to translate pain into power, power into policy.

-Through her work, Tanvier is a member of the WNY Digital Inclusion Coalition, developing a community-centered roadmap to address the digital divide across the region.
-She also serves on the Social Justice and Food Access Work Group of the Western New York Regional Food Systems Initiative, a nine-county effort focused on healthy, equitable, and accessible food systems, and the Buffalo Niagara Community Reinvestment Coalition, a group working to eliminate inequities and discriminatory practices within WNY’s financial institutions.
+Through her work, Tanvier was a member of the WNY Digital Inclusion Coalition, developing a community-centered roadmap to address the digital divide across the region.
+She also served on the Social Justice and Food Access Work Group of the Western New York Regional Food Systems Initiative, a nine-county effort focused on healthy, equitable, and accessible food systems, and the Buffalo Niagara Community Reinvestment Coalition, a group working to eliminate inequities and discriminatory practices within WNY’s financial institutions.

 Tanvier oversees the Free the People WNY coalition state working group, uniting organizers, advocates, and impacted communities working on state-level campaigns that promote basic human dignity and ensure equity and harm reduction for our communities.
 The cohort uplifts decarceration through a racial justice lens and works across issue areas—housing, the carceral system, climate—with awareness the fight for anti-racist systems is intersectional.